elastic/integrations/packages/system_audit/docs/README.md

 | tags | User defined tags | keyword |

-An example event for `package` looks as follows:
+An example event for `package` looks as following:

 ```json
 {